premputtegowda/wakkthrough2/README.md

-# wakkthrough2
+# Walkthrough2
-sample repo for walthrough 2 of fastai.course
+sample repo for walkthrough 2 of fastai.course